-However, there are several options of defence against a hostile approach, whereby in particular the target's organisational structure or capital structure can be organised in line with a defensive strategy.
+However, there are several options of defense against a hostile approach, whereby in particular the target's organizational structure or capital structure can be organized in advance in line with a defensive strategy.
 The target also could look for a 'white knight' investor to fend off unwanted advances.

-Staggered terms of office for the two-tier boards (board of directors and supervisory board) cannot hinder a hostile takeover as such, but nevertheless could delay the establishment of complete control of the acquirer of the target.
+Staggered terms of office for the two-tier boards (board of directors and supervisory board) cannot hinder a hostile takeover as such, but nevertheless could delay the establishment of complete control of the acquirer of the target, provided that the hostile bidder has not achieved a majority large enough to remove and appoint the members of the supervisory board at will anyway.
 Regarding the capital structure, the acquisition of own shares is - under detailed restrictions and subject to limited amounts - admissible pursuant to the Joint Stock Corporations Act and also employee stock-ownership plans are possible.
-A share buyback programme would be possible but since shares that are repurchased cannot exceed 10% such defence measure is only limited.
+A share buyback programme would be possible but since shares that are repurchased cannot exceed 10% such defense measure is only limited.
+However, most defensive measures are subject to the approval of the general assembly of the target company, which makes defensive measures quite impractical.